neurodata/MGC-paper/ReadMe.md

 ### 1D Simulations

--   for 1D simulations designed to highlight HHG, n=30 & 50:
+A)   for 1D simulations designed to highlight HHG, n=30 & 50:

->   HHG \> rdcorr \> mdcorr, dcorr
+HHG \> rdcorr \> mdcorr, dcorr

--   for the other 10 1D functions, for n=30 & 50
+B)   for the other 10 1D functions, for n=30 & 50

 rdcorr \\approx mdcorr,dcorr \> HHG